michmattera/vet-seed/README.md

 1. Be able to access old dog's data with login and be able to update already saved data with new values.
 Having updated data showed as well in the final summary.
 2. Be able to access in get general information automatically the correct options, without printig all the list manually.
 Developer in authomatic was checking if the input inserted from user was in the list until *N 5 error (explained in issues and bugs)* was found.
+3. Be able to find a solution for the unfixed bug, disabling and unabling keyboard pres durinf slow_type function.

 ## Design